Emerald Group Publishing: Sustainability and inclusivity

-As early as 2018, Emerald Publishing issued a Real Impact Manifesto, challenging publishers and the research community to reconsider their operations in terms of impact and sustainability.
-In 2020, Emerald Publishing became a founding signatory of the SDG Publishers Compact, and advocates for sustainability and inclusivity in research and publishing.
-Two of Emerald's journals, Smart and Sustainable Built Environment and Gender in Management, were in the six out of 100 journals to receive the highest possible "Five Wheel" impact rating from the SDG Impact Intensity™ journal rating system, based on an analysis of data from 2016–2020 that assessed relevance to the Sustainable Development Goals (SDGs).
+Emerald Publishing advocates for sustainability and inclusivity in research and publishing.
+In 2020, Emerald Publishing became a signatory to the SDG Publishers Compact, in support of the United Nations Sustainable Development Goals.
+Two of Emerald's journals, Smart and Sustainable Built Environment and Gender in Management, received the highest possible "Five Wheel" impact rating from the SDG Impact Intensity journal rating system, based on an analysis of data from 2016–2020 that assessed relevance to the Sustainable Development Goals (SDGs).
+Emerald commissioned two global inclusivity reports (2020 and 2022) to assess diversity and inclusion in the academic sector.